updated Wednesday, 11 September 2019

 For more details on means testing visit Citizens Information:

 ➢ Means Testing: citizensinformation.ie/means_test_for_jobseekers_allowance.html

 Types of Work

 Like all Jobseekers, artists must be available for work and actively seeking work.
 You must also be genuinely seeking work to qualify for Jobseeker’s Allowance – and you must be able to show evidence of this to the Department of Social Protection.
-This new scheme now allows visual artists to include as evidence the following activities that form the everyday life of a visual artist: applications for exhibitions, funding, education and outreach opportunities and any other examples you have of actively pursing opportunities related to your practice that could potentially generate income.
-DSP have specified that being available for work now takes into allowance the range of work that visual artists undertake.
+This new scheme now allows visual artists to include as evidence the following activities that form the everyday life of a visual artist: applications for exhibitions, funding, curator visits, education and outreach opportunities and any other examples you have of actively pursing opportunities related to your practice that could potentially generate income.
+This being available for work now takes into allowance the range of work that visual artists undertake.